 Community service.
 I was raised in Ellensburg, population 10,000, and I understand the value of being in a community where people know your name and care about your well-being.
 My dad was a local small business owner and served as Ellensburg’s mayor in the 1960s, and was always giving back to his community.
 He instilled in me the value of selfless community service.
 I currently sit on the Edmonds Historical Museum Board and the City of Edmonds Economic Development Commission, in addition to running My Edmonds News.
 I also have provided reduced cost or free advertising to deserving community organizations, and work with local high school and college journalism students.

 Commitment to journalism.
 I grew up during the Watergate era and was captivated by the idea that journalism could play such a key role in exposing government wrongdoing and influencing change.
 I wrote for my high school newspaper and was a journalism major/political science minor at Seattle University, after which I began working for community and small daily newspapers and a wire service.
 Journalism is an essential cornerstone to American democracy and in a small town, it connects people to their neighbors and the institutions that they value: their schools, city government and community organizations as well as activities and events.

 Commitment to value for my advertisers.
 My Edmonds News is an incredible value for local businesses looking to get the word out about their products and services.
 Our readership continues to grow month-after-month and our pricing is very affordable when compared to other advertising opportunities.

 Recognition.
 Three years ago, I was selected to participate in an online news entrepreneur “boot camp” offered in Los Angeles by the schools of business and communications at USC.
 I have attended national conferences focused on online community journalism and my work on My Edmonds News has been written up in several national publications, including the Columbia Journalism Review.
-This spring, I was honored as the Edmonds Daybreakers Rotary Club 2013 Professional of the Year.
+Last spring, I was honored as the Edmonds Daybreakers Rotary Club 2013 Professional of the Year.